Monster Hunter: World Xeno’jiiva Guide

 For a bit of bonus damage, keep a look out for the four crystal pillars sticking out from the walls all around the arena.
 Shoot these four pillars when Xeno’jiiva is near them to bury it in some rubble for extra damage.

 During this first phase, keep your DPS focused on it’s front legs and the end of it’s tail.
 But keep in mind that the tail cannot be severed until the next phase.
+A good strategy here is a Crit Draw build with Poison, I ran a Great Sword personally, and then just sticking underneath Xeno and doing draw attacks against it’s weakspots.
 Once you’ve dealt enough damage, he’ll take to the skies and fly to the upper part of the map, starting phase two.

 This is the much more difficult part of the fight, because many of it’s weak points are now armoured, and it’s overall weaknesses change.
 The map itself will also change, allowing the beastie to take to the skies.
 One good thing with this new section of the fight is that it’s hind legs are now a weak point, so focus DPS on these when possible.